SquidPuffer/PixelPruner/README.md

 **Select Folder**: After launching the app, you can either drag a set of images into the main pane, or go to `File > Set Input Folder`, to select a folder of input images.

 **Select Crop Dimensions**: From the dropdown in the top left, select the output dimensions for your crops.
+Or select Custom and enter desired width and height.

 **Set an output Directory** (optional): Click `File > Set Output Directory` to choose a folder to save your crops.
-If no directory is chosen, PixelPruner will place crops beside the original images.
-Note: if you've dragged images into PixelPruner, you must manually set an output directory.
+If no directory is chosen, PixelPruner will place crops beside the original images. **Note**: if you've dragged images into PixelPruner, you must manually set an output directory.

 **Crop and Manage Images**: Use the interactive tools to crop, rotate, and manage your images.
 Cropped images can be previewed and saved to a custom output folder.